 Most optimized unified communication solutions for Citrix environments employ an agent on the Citrix server/desktop to handle business logic, signaling, and other capabilities.
 A decoupled media engine resides on the endpoint device to process the audio and video.
 This approach reduces the hops that data packets would normally travel through in a virtualized environment.

 The Microsoft Teams and Skype for Business solutions use a media engine which is co-developed and co-supported between Citrix and Microsoft.
-For Teams it’s built into the VDA and Workspace app so no further components are required.
-For Skype for Business, there are separate agent (RealTime Connector on the VDA) and engine (RTME on the endpoint) components.
+For Microsoft Teams it’s built into the VDA and Workspace app so no further components are required.
+For Skype for Business, there are separate components for agent (RealTime Connector on the VDA) and engine (RTME on the endpoint).
 They must be installed as part of the HDX RealTime Optimization Pack.

 Jabber, WebEx, Zoom, and Avaya solutions use a similar agent/engine architecture as Microsoft solutions.
 However, those solutions are owned by their respective vendors.
 Consult the respective vendor’s website or Citrix Ready for more details on these solutions.